“King Solomon: Man of Wisdom, Man of

 only half of the eligible voters in the United States are even registered.
 And of registered

 voters, rarely does more than half exercise their franchise.
-The U.S.
+Recent

-presidential election of 2000 provides powerful evidence of the difference a
+presidential elections provide powerful evidence of the difference a

 few votes can make.

 - Become active in political causes/parties: The vast majority of citizens

 have little to do with politics and political issues.
 Those few who

 do participate make a significant impact on our communities and nation.
 If we wish to stand up for